An Interactive TV Guide for Cord Cutters

 The point is that SelectTV makes it feel like you’re watching television again.
 Ask any cord cutter about what they miss about cable and most of them will say channel surfing; that little joy you get by seeing “what’s on.”
 You don’t get that same feeling browsing YouTube or binging but with SelectTV you do.
 And for that, it’s worth every single penny.

-SelectTV does not offer a Free Trial, but also do not require any contracts and it only costs $24 a year.
+SelectTV does not offer a Free Trial but also does not require any contracts and it only costs $19.95 a year (plus S&H) or just over $2 a month.
 So there is really no hurt in checking them out.
 Click here to get started.